 - Completed and Reviewed Cover Letter by a career specialist for a specific job posting

-- Watch a past career readiness video on Oral/Written Communication
+- Watch Career Prep Workshop video on Oral/Written Communication (see below)

 Once you have completed a challenge, submit your verification documentation.

 The goal is to showcase your experience and skills in specific competency areas so select the verification form that is most relevant and helpful for you and the challenge/past experience you are articulating.
 You can use the following for verification: resume/cover Letter, elevator pitch, STAR interview response, or a reflection/summary.

 Career Readiness Competency Information provided by NACE- National Association of Colleges and Employers